BloYoMind/United-States-Inflation-Calculator/README.md

 # Inflation Calculator
-This is an open source python inflation calculator Download the python file and run the command:
+This is an open source python inflation calculator that goes back to 1800 with accurate Goverment Data Download the python file and run the command:
 *pip install pandas*
 This is the only library you will need.
 The inflation data is already added, and it goes back to the year 1800.
 I will update it to the next year each december.